vsilent/smarty-bot/README.md

 SmartyBot
 ==========

-SmartyBot is a xmpp (gtalk) bot written in python and using 0MQ lib.
+SmartyBot is a xmpp (gtalk) chat bot written in python and uses 0MQ lib.
-It converts speech commands into python actions.
+It converts speech or chat commands into python actions.
 <br>

-It is also for those who just started to learn programming in Python.<br>
 For now it is just a very simple chat bot which can execute natural language commands.
-In the future it is going to be more than just a chat bot but execute natural language commands into real actions ( turn on lights, make coffee, open door, remind me etc. ) . <br>
+It's more than just a chat bot it executes natural language commands into real actions ( turn on lights, make coffee, open door, remind me etc. ) . <br>
-Plugins of other python bots out there can be imported easily and be organized nicely.

 Installation